 Delta Institute

 The GLA, on behalf of the LMPT, commissioned a Phosphorus Prioritization Tool [27] by the Delta Institute of Chicago, discussed more in Section 5.A.ii.
-The prioritization tool identifies 12 nutrient loading priority areas in the Big Green Lake watershed helping focus phosphorus reduction strategies.[28]Partnership Summary
+The prioritization tool identifies 12 nutrient loading priority areas in the Big Green Lake watershed helping focus phosphorus reduction strategies.

+Michigan Technological University

+Michigan Technological University is currently working in collaboration with the USGS and the GLA on a diagnostic and feasibility study to better understand Green Lake’s metalimnetic oxygen minima.
+Most notably, Cory McDonald has worked closely with the LMPT to provide limnological modeling expertise.
+Master’s student, Mahta Maziri Saeed, completed a thesis on Green Lake’s metalimentic oxygen minima [28].

+Partnership Summary

 The LMPT has recognized that dealing with a complex watershed like the Big Green Lake Watershed requires engaging multiple stakeholders and seeking guidance and expertise from diverse organizations.
 Figure 3 below illustrates the breadth and depth of these interactions.